 You can find Yale Divinity’s description of the personal statement and its requirements on the school’s website.
 I have also pasted it below.

 “A personal essay (2 pages maximum/double spaced) should help the Admissions Committee evaluate one’s application.
 It should address one’s academic and vocational goals; how a Divinity School education can assist the applicant in meeting these goals; and what gifts and experiences a candidate can contribute to his or her theological education.”

-A pdf version of my personal statement is also included at the bottom of this page.
+I only modified my statement to the extent necessary to format it for a webpage.
+A pdf version of my original personal statement is included at the bottom of this page.

 My Personal Statement

 I grew up in a devout Southern Baptist household where the unusual coexistence of fundamentalist doctrine and a zeal for social justice defined my upbringing.
 My parents’ rigid devotion to scriptural inerrancy necessitated a serious commitment to the “least of these.”

 We, therefore, took in as many foster children as our modest home could accommodate.
 The rooms of our suburban dwelling resembled a European hostel with bunk beds that lined the walls, lodging abused and neglected children in small, yet comfortable, spaces.